stevenjames-turing/adopt_dont_shop/README.md

 * Use `within` blocks in tests
 * Track user stories using GitHub Projects
 * Deploy an application to Heroku

-## Check In

-During your Check In, you should be prepared to review your database schema for the many to many relationship, your deployment to Heroku, and your GitHub Projects board.

 ## Rubric